 Bloodhound Health is our priority

-Overall Breed health
+Overall Breed Health

 Our breed surveys show the biggest causes of death in bloodhounds are Cancer and Gastric Torsion (Bloat).
 Both these issues are experienced in all breeds, especially the larger ones.